Steak Cobb Salad With Creamy Avocado Dressing Recipe

 Chef’s Pro Tips for Perfect Results

-1. Pull steak from the fridge 20–30 minutes before cooking so it sears evenly.
+1. Remove the steak from the fridge 20–30 minutes before cooking to ensure even searing.

-2. Cook steak on high heat for a golden crust without overcooking.
+2. Cook the steak over high heat to develop a golden crust without overcooking the inside.

-4. Slice onions very thin so they blend well with the salad.
+4. Slice the onions very thinly so they mix smoothly into the salad.

 Kitchen Tools You’ll Need